I am Dr Nitin Paranjape. Call me DOC

-I did my post-graduation in gynecology, way back in 1991, at TNMC (Nair Hospital) in Bombay.
-But IT was my hobby during my medical education.
+I did my post-graduation in gynecology, way back in 1991, in Bombay (TNMC – Nair Hospital).

 Our Out Patient Department used to be very crowded.
 As a junior gynecologist, I had to handle 150+ patients in three hours – and I used to spend a lot of that time searching for investigation reports.
 So I wrote a software to automate that process.
 My OPD queue used to get over faster with better attention given to patients.
 That was noticed by my seniors and they asked me to develop similar software for them.
 That is how I started.